Linear Multidimensional Regression with Interactive Fixed-Effects: Introduction

 This paper makes two main contributions to the literature.
 The first is to show that the three or higher dimensional model can be couched in a standard two-dimensional panel data model, and to derive sufficient conditions for consistency using factor model methods from \cite{Bai2009,MoonWeidner2015}, albeit at slow rates of convergence.
-The second contribution is to introduce kernel weighted fixed-effects methods.
-The asymptotic results show that under certain conditions the kernel weighted fixed-effects can achieve the parametric rate of convergence, which are yet to be proven in the three dimensional case using existing methods.
-The simulation results corroborate these theoretical findings and an empirical application that estimates the demand elasticity of beer demonstrates how these methods work in practice.
+The second contribution is to introduce weighted fixed-effects methods, which, when combined with a double debias procedure, achieves the parametric rate of convergence and asymptotic normality for $\beta$ estimates.
+This is yet to be shown in the three dimensional case using existing methods.
+Simulations corroborate these theoretical findings and an empirical demand estimation application demonstrates the estimator in practice.

-The novel estimators proposed in this paper can be described as extensions to the usual within transformation.
+The novel estimator proposed in this paper can be described as an extension to the usual within transformation.
 Consider additive fixed-effects of the form $a_{ij} + b_{it} + c_{jt}$.
 These can be projected out using the transformation,